-First Community is trialling a new scheme for patients registered at Elizabeth House Surgery or Lingfield Surgery that will allow you to refer yourself to our outpatient physiotherapy services without having to see your GP first.
-If you are 16 years old or above, and registered with either of these surgeries, you will be able to refer yourself for physiotherapy by completing a self-referral form.
+First Community is trialling a new scheme for patients registered at a number of GP practices in east Surrey.
+This allows you to refer yourself to our outpatient physiotherapy services without having to see your GP first.
+If you are 16 years old or above, and registered with one of these surgeries, you will be able to refer yourself for physiotherapy by completing a self-referral form.

 Self-referral is suitable for patients with relatively simple conditions* such as joint pain, strains and sprains and back/neck pain.
 If you have more complex needs – for example, you have movement problems caused by a stroke or multiple sclerosis (MS) – you will still need a referral from a doctor.
 Self-referrals are also inappropriate for anyone who is currently being treated for cancer or experiencing the following symptoms: